galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. What do you think of the chromosome mappings?
+> What do you think of the chromosome mappings?
 >
 > > ### {% icon solution %} Solution
 > >
-> > 1.
-TODO Answer for question1
+> > Some of the samples have very high mapping on chromosome 5.
+What is going on there?
 > >
 > {: .solution}
 >